-10 UFU: In the event of a "single award", an amalgamated clause would be more sensible.
+5 UFU: In the event of a "single award", an amalgamated clause would be more sensible.
 Proposed clause:

+(a) When an employee is appointed to relieve in a position at a higher classification level, payment shall only be at the higher rate when the period of relieving exceeds one consecutive day or shift.

-- (c) Rural fire service stream (QFRS S4.1) - (i) subject to clause 12.7(c)(ii), an employee who relieves another employee at a higher classification level and assumes the duties and responsibilities of the higher classification level, shall be paid at the first paypoint of the classification level of the position in which they are relieving for the whole of the time worked, with a minimum payment as for 4 hours' work. - (ii) where an employee is relieving another employee during the 48 hours that the employee is rostered off each week, clause 12.7(c)(i) does not apply. - (d) Auxiliary firefighter stream
+(b) Where the period of relieving exceeds one consecutive day or shift, the higher payment shall be at the rate of the first pay point in the higher classification level and shall be paid for the entire period spent relieving.

+- (ii) where an employee is relieving another employee during the 48 hours that the employee is rostered off each week, clause 12.7(c)(i) does not apply. - (d) Auxiliary firefighter stream

 An employee directed to temporarily fill a captain or lieutenant position shall be paid extra remuneration at the classification level of the position being temporarily filled.
-(1A 4.2.1 - 4.2.3) & SO 5)
+[IA 4.2.1 - 4.2.3 & SO 5]